 We set the VCK fan up in our living room, which is about 15 x 20 feet (300 SF), and you can feel the air movement in every part of the room.
 The “Ai” mode is the perfect “Set and Forget” feature.

-The LED Display remains on continually, the touch settings are easy to adjust Speed and Mode settings, and the handy remote control stores perfectly on top of the fan.
+The LED Display remains on continually, the touch settings are easy to adjust, and the speed and mode settings are easy to adjust—the handy remote control stores perfectly on top of the fan.

 Specifications: